 The Seasonal Championships (Seasonals) is a one day tournament that gives students the opportunity to debate multiple times early in the year, and immediately implement feedback offered by experienced adjudicators.
-Teams will debate in three-on-three debates, with six minute speeches and mandatory points of information.
+Teams will debate in three-on-three debates, with eight minute speeches (Championship Division) and six minute speeches (Novice Division) and mandatory points of information.

 Seasonals is an excellent tournament for advanced and novice debaters alike and is excellent preparation for teams entering Premier Advanced, Premier Junior and Advanced Open.
 Seasonals is also a good preparation tournament for regionals.

-Please also note that the tournament will be one day.
+Seasonals is a one day tournament.
 The winner of the tournament will be the team with the most wins after the round robin stage.
 In the event that multiple teams end up on the same number of wins, speaker points will be used to determine the winner of the tournament.
-The top 8 teams will be announced for each division.
+The top 4 to 8 teams will be announced for each division.

 - This must be either the first or second weekend tournament (Seasonals, Regionals or Impromptu Cup) for all members of a Novice team (i.e. they have participated in a maximum of one weekend tournament).

-- The school must not have had a team break (make the quarter finals) at a weekend tournament (Regionals or Impromptu Cup) in 2018.
-If you are unsure please email firstname.lastname@example.org and we can tell you if you qualify.
+- The school must not have had a team make the quarter finals at a weekend tournament (Regionals or Impromptu Cup) in the previous year.
+If you are unsure please email email@example.com and we can tell you if you qualify.

 Who: The tournament is open to all Year 10-13 students.
 We recommend entering your most senior speakers as a first priority.
 The tournament will be particularly valuable to those who intend to compete in the Auckland Regional Championships.